OceanOptics/pylr2/README.rst

 Linear Regression Type II for Python
 ====================================

-This python package (pylr2) provide linear regression type 2 (regress2), which are recommended to be used when there is variability in both variables regressed.
+This python package (pylr2) provides linear regression type 2 (regress2), which are recommended when there is variability in both variables regressed.
 It uses linear regression type 1 from the statsmodels package.

-Linear Regression Type 1 models supported are\:
+Linear Regression Type 1 models supported are:
   - OLS: ordinary least square <default>
   - WLS: weighted least square
   - RLM: robust linear model

-Linear Regression Type 2 models supported are\:
+Linear Regression Type 2 models supported are:
   - major axis
   - reduced major axis ( also known as geometric mean) <default>
   - arithmetic mean